awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 + **Size**: For EBS volumes, you can specify a storage size\.
 Even if you have selected an AMI and instance that are eligible for the free tier, to stay within the free tier, you must stay under 30 GiB of total storage\.
 For more information, see [Constraints on the size and configuration of an EBS volume](volume_constraints.md)\.
 + **Volume Type**: For EBS volumes, select a volume type\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.
 + **IOPS**: If you have selected a Provisioned IOPS SSD volume type, then you can enter the number of I/O operations per second \(IOPS\) that the volume can support\.
 + **Delete on Termination**: For Amazon EBS volumes, select this check box to delete the volume when the instance is terminated\.
-For more information, see [Preserving Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
+For more information, see [Preserve Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
 + **Encrypted**: If the instance type supports EBS encryption, you can specify the encryption state of the volume\.
 If you have enabled encryption by default in this Region, the default CMK is selected for you\.
 You can select a different key or disable encryption\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.

 ## Step 5: Add Tags<a name="step-5-add-tags"></a>